fulopkovacs/simple-contacts-app/README.md

 # Contacts App

 A simple contacts app.
-This full-stack project uses the following tech stack (see the [Tech Stack](#nerd_face-tech-stack) section for a more detailed list):
+This full-stack project uses the following tech stack (see the [Tech Stack](#nerd_face-tech-stack) section for why some of them were picked):

 **:sun_with_face: Front End**